chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 export GITHUB_TOKEN=<your GitHub token>
 ```

-Lastly, the Chainguard rolebindings that this guide's Terraform configuration will create must all be tied to a group.
-Create another variable named `CHAINGUARD_GROUP` with the following command, replacing `<UIDP of target Chainguard IAM group>` with the UIDP of the Chainguard IAM group you want to tie the rolebindings to.
+Lastly, the Chainguard role-bindings that this guide's Terraform configuration will create must all be tied to a group.
+Create another variable named `CHAINGUARD_GROUP` with the following command, replacing `<UIDP of target Chainguard IAM group>` with the UIDP of the Chainguard IAM group you want to tie the role-bindings to.
 You can find the UIDPs for all your Chainguard IAM groups by running `chainctl iam groups ls -o table`.

 ```sh
 export CHAINGUARD_GROUP="<UIDP of target Chainguard IAM group>"